 - Requires external A/B box for a broad acoustic-electric experience from dual amps.

 Just when it feels like Fender has rolled out every imaginable Strat incarnation, the American Acoustasonic Stratocaster furthers the design and blurs the line between electric and acoustic instruments.

 It’s built on a platform comparable to the Tele version introduced last year, featuring three distinctly different pickups, but it has a few new curves, including the obligatory double-cutaway and control layout of a Strat, plus fresh voicings generated by its digital Acoustic Engine.

-The ultimate attraction is the broad blend of acoustic and electric tones on offer via the ever-fantastic Strat platform.
+The ultimate attraction is the broad blend of electric and acoustic guitar tones on offer via the ever-fantastic Strat platform.
 The Acoustasonic is a little larger and slightly less contoured, yet still slim and sexy.
 Its lightweight, hollow mahogany body has a natural finish, while the top is available in a variety of hues.

 I chose the three-color sunburst finish because it’s bold and looks fitting on an acoustic, but this is certainly a different-looking instrument, no matter what finish you choose.

 Everything about the Acoustasonic Strat is a hybrid.
 The electric-style neck is bolted onto a slender body with a ported resonance chamber and an acoustic-style bridge, and strung with phosphor-bronze strings, including a wound third.